 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use the Traffic Generator to send enough FLPs with the Next Page bit set to logic one to put it into the COMPLETE ACKNOWLEDGE state (see Test #28.2.1: Ability Match and Test #28.2.2: Acknowledge Match). - 3.
+Use the Traffic Generator to send (n) FLPs with the Acknowledge bit not set, and (m) FLPs with the Acknowledge bit set, all with the Next Page bit set to logic one to put it into the COMPLETE ACKNOWLEDGE state. - 3.
 Verify that the DUT enters the COMPLETE ACKNOWLEDGE state.